Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 poptorch_model_inf = poptorch.inferenceModel(model, options=opts)
 ```

-Then we can instantiate a new PopTorch dataloader object as before in order to
+Then we can instantiate a new PopTorch Dataloader object as before in order to
 efficiently batch our test dataset.